 See the Professional Experience: Internships - Guidelines page for detailed requirements, responsibilities, and forms.

-The student is required to utilize the D2L course site and participate in the online discussion of the internship.
+The student is required to utilize the ANGEL course site and participate in the online discussion of the internship.

 The student is required to submit portions of the following document three times during the term in which the internship takes place:

 - Internship Log: The student will maintain an on-going record of his/her activities for the internship.
-Further information regarding the internship log will be available on the D2L site.
+Further information regarding the internship log will be available on the ANGEL site.

 The student is required to submit the following documents upon completion of the internship:

-- Internship Final Report: Based upon the learning outcomes identified for the internship, the student will prepare a report discussing how those outcomes were (or were not) accomplished.
-This report is submitted via a D2L Dropbox.
+- Internship Report: Based upon the learning outcomes identified for the internship, the student will prepare a report discussing how those outcomes were (or were not) accomplished.

 - Additional Requirements: The student may be required to submit supplemental materials such as written reports, bibliographies or reading lists, portfolios or samples of professional work to demonstrate achievement of their learning outcomes.